What You Can Automate

 - BIM coordinators managing multi-discipline coordination.

-Every CRAFT automation artifact is a signed zip containing a manifest and
+Every CRAFT automation is a signed package containing a manifest and

 execution steps.
 It declares its type, required parameters, compatible hosts,